slackhq/hakana/README.md

 This is not intended to replace Hack's default typechecker, which supports extra features (e.g. contexts and capabilities) that aren't immediately relevant to type inference.

-This tool is not designed to be run on every keypress — LSP integration is not on the roadmap.
+This tool is not designed to be run on every keypress, but LSP integration on save is coming.

 ## Building from source